GanZ2016/leetcode_company/README.md

 # leetcode_company
-company tag of leetcode, updated on Nov.2017
+Company tags of leetcode, updated on Nov.2017